General Watering Instructions

 SUNNY AREAS

-Our current recommendation is to water every other day, starting at 5am.
-The suggested starting point is 20 minutes rotary, 7 mist.
-This is only a baseline predicated on a sunny property with normal soil, but all properties are different and even across the same property, conditions can vary significantly.
+As we approach the start of the season, our baseline recommendation is to water twice a week, finishing by 6am.
+The suggested duration is 20 minutes rotary, 7 mist.
+This is predicated on a sunny property with normal soil; all properties are different and even across the same property, conditions can vary significantly.
+As mentioned above, it is vital to avoid overwatering.

-It is vital to monitor soil and weather conditions and adjust as needed.
+It is necessary to monitor soil and weather conditions and adjust as needed.
 We want to get the soil moist, not wet, and to ensure it has a chance to dry out between waterings/rainfall.
-Increase or decrease the minutes as needed, but keep it at every other day and start at 5am.
+Increase or decrease the minutes as needed, and work out start times in order to finish watering by 6am.
+If you have a large number of zones, you should create alternate zones so only half of the sprinklers run on any given day.

 SHADY AREAS